 5 Methods to Patrol Your WordPress Security Integrity

 WordPress Security Integrity requires constant vigilance.
 The greater the convenience of a website to build, the more careful you must be that others don’t use that convenience against you.
 This is why secure WordPress sites are built like fortresses with all the conveniences hidden on the inside of sturdy walls.
-Even so, it’s important to regularly double-check your Wordpress security to make sure that there are no new vulnerabilities with each update or uneven sets of updates throughout your plugins.
+Even so, it’s important to regularly double-check your WordPress security to make sure that there are no new vulnerabilities with each update or uneven sets of updates throughout your plugins.

 Hackers are devising new ways to crack into WordPress sites all the time.
 Unfortunately, there is always a chance that malware has already slipped in and created a backdoor.
 Instead of trying to make an unhackable website (we’ll let you know if that’s ever proven to be possible), it’s more practical to do constant ‘patrols’ of your website to check for malware, vulnerabilities, or signs of recent hacker activity.